Piitschy/drcts/README.md

 go install github.com/Piitschy/drcts@latest
 ```

-Alternatively, you can download use npm to install the CLI:
+Alternatively, you can use npm to install the CLI:
 ```bash
 npm install -g drcts
 ```